 - Flam Stroke: It’s known as a foundational pattern that you have to learn if you want to master more advanced rudiments.
 Know the flam stroke inside out, and you can easily pick the flam accept, flamacue, flam tap, and all sorts of other drum rudiments.

 - Single Stroke Roll: The very basic of them all!
 It’s the most common drum rudiment, and it’s usually played in fills, beats, and drum solos.

-- Double Paradiddle: Incorporated by the single paradiddle; it’s a 12 note pattern which is often seen in a 12/8 feel, or fills with a triplet feel and beats.
+- Double Paradiddle: Incorporated by the single paradiddle; it’s a 12-note pattern that is often seen in a 12/8 feel, or fills with a triplet feels and beats.
 This sticking pattern is absolutely perfect for Latin, Jazz, and other styles!

-Once you start practising these rudiments – you will have better control over the drumsticks and patterns.
+Once you start practicing these rudiments – you will have better control over the drumsticks and patterns.